 The Industrial Internet Connectivity Framework (IICF) is a comprehensive resource for understanding Industrial Internet of Things (IIoT) connectivity considerations.
 It builds on the foundation established by the IIRA and IISF by elaborating on the connectivity aspects of building IIoT systems.
 It is a keystone document in a series of IIC technical publications.
 All extend from the top-level Industrial Internet Reference Architecture.

-The IICF is a collaboration of members of the Industrial Internet Consortium.
+The IICF is a collaboration of members of the Industry IoT Consortium.
 This publication reflects thousands of hours of knowledge and experiences from connectivity experts, collected, researched and evaluated for the benefit of all IIoT system deployments.
 Contributors dedicated their valuable time and expertise in authoring, editing and other ways.
 For a list of editors, primary authors and contributing organizations, see the IICF landing page.

 The IICF guidance can be used in a number of ways:

 - The assessment template is a 4-page worksheet that one can fill out for any connectivity standard or technology.
 It can be used to place a technology correctly on the IIoT connectivity stack, and understand the gaps.